contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Build self-reliance.
 * Increase personal and family preparedness.

-Relief Society and elders quorum presidencies apply the pattern described in [22.3] as they help care for those in need.

 [[AO]] In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods (see [22.13]).
 The bishop generally assigns the Relief Society president to meet with the members and fill out the order form (see [9.2.2.2]).
 However, he may also assign the elders quorum president (see [8.2.2.2]).
 A counselor in the Relief Society or elders quorum presidency may be assigned if the president is unavailable.
 The assigned leader submits the completed form to the bishop for his approval.

 ### 22.6.3 Ministering Brothers or Sisters